LordeOfTheWing/Data-Structures-and-Algorithms/BigO Notation/BIgO.md

 ### Vocabulary

-**algorithm:** A sequence of steps that solves a problem. run time: The amount of time it takes your computer to execute an algorithm written in a program- ming language like Python.
+**algorithm:** A sequence of steps that solves a problem.

+**run time**: The amount of time it takes your computer to execute an algorithm written in a programming language like Javascript.

 **size of the problem**: The variable n in an equation that describes the number of steps in an algorithm.